Founder & product insight

 Why this article exists

-This note explains a product decision in plain language: "Behind Orena's no-pressure approach to progress photos" belongs in the blog because it explains the decision before the download.
-For "Behind Orena's no-pressure approach to progress photos", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
-This article gives context for "Behind Orena's no-pressure approach to progress photos", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This note explains a product decision in plain language: "Product context: Orena's no pressure approach to progress photos" belongs in the blog because it explains the decision before the download.
+For "Product context: Orena's no pressure approach to progress photos", the reader may be in a private check-in where the user wants notes without feeling scored, and the job is to move from reading to one concrete app workflow.
+This article gives context for "Product context: Orena's no pressure approach to progress photos", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway